ddosecrets/pii_redaction_standard/README.md

 ## Definitions

-The kinds of PII that this repository is aimed at modelling currently are:
+The kinds of PII that this repository is aimed at modeling currently are:

 - US and CA phone numbers
 - email addresses